ysqsimon/Remotely/README.md

 License & attribution
 - This repo is a demo.
 Add a license file if you want to publish with terms.

-Enjoy!
-If you want, I can update `vite.config.ts` now to set `base` + `build.outDir` and/or add a GitHub Action to automate publishing.